fredmerlo/pge/README.md

    docker buildx build --load --platform linux/amd64 --provenance=false -t pge .
    ```
    **pge** at the end of the command is the image tag.
+   **NOTE** there is a period (.) at the end of the above command, this tell docker the *Dockerfile* is located in the same directory where we a running docker.

-2. After the build completes we can now run the image
+3. After the build completes we can now run the image
    ```
    docker run --mount type=bind,src=/Users/fredmerlo/development/pge/data,dst=/processed --platform linux/amd64 -p 9000:8080 pge
    ```